DmitryEfimenko/ssr-with-i18n/article/part-2.md

-# Lost in Translation...
-Strings
-# Part 2 of 6: i18n for Server-Side Rendered Angular Applications

-## Previously
-TODO

-## Adding SSR to the App
+## 💪️ Part 2 of 6: Adding SSR to the App

 Angular CLI is amazing!
 In particular, its schematics feature allows us to add new capabilities to the app using a simple command.
 In this case, we'll run the following command to add SSR capabilities: